Ragura/dinkcreference/docs/guide/procedures.md

 - Custom procedures called both externally and from within the same script will run on their own script number.
 Called procedures will not have access to previously declared local variables.

-- Calling custom procedures can randomly cause the calling script to continue past `}` and into code afterwards.
+- Calling custom procedures will cause the calling script to continue past `}` and into code afterwards.

 </VersionInfo>